Parthpanchal587/Parthpanchal587/README.md

 💫 Hi 👋, I'm Parth Panchal

-A 2nd yaer student at Arya College of Engineering and It,
+A 2nd year student at Arya College of Engineering and It,

 Email Me 👉 ✉️ mrparthpanchal007@gmail.com For Collaboration/Project or Anything Else. 😊😊